Social season

-The social season, or season, refers to the traditional annual period in the spring and summer when it is customary for members of the social elite of British society to hold balls, dinner parties and charity events.
-Until the First World War, it was also the appropriate time to be resident in the city (generally meaning London) rather than in the country in order to attend such events.
+The social season, or season, refers to the traditional annual period in the spring and summer when it is customary for members of the social elite to hold balls, dinner parties and charity events.
+Until the First World War, it was also the appropriate time to reside in the city (generally meaning London in Great Britain and Dublin in Ireland) rather than in the country in order to attend such events.

-In modern times in the United Kingdom, "the Season" is known to encompass various prestigious events that take place during the spring and summer.
-According to The Sloaney magazine's online guide "Sloaney Season", it starts with Cheltenham Festival (March), and includes the Grand National (April), The Boat Race (April), Badminton Horse Trials (May), Chelsea Flower Show (May), Epsom Derby (June), Royal Ascot (June), Test matches at Lord's (July), Wimbledon (July), Henley Royal Regatta (July), Edinburgh International Festival (August) and others, ending with Goodwood Revival (September).
+In modern times in the United Kingdom, "the [London] Season" is known to encompass various prestigious but mostly accessible events that take place during the spring and summer.
+The Dublin social season began to decline after the formation of the Irish Free State and no longer occurs today.

+The Scottish social season would follow the London one and take place in the Scottish Highlands.
+There was a social season, or some semblance of one, in British colonies, including British India, British Hong Kong, British Shanghai, British Australia, British New Zealand and British Egypt.
+Despite being republics with no official aristocracies, the United States and France had social seasons in the 19th century.

 Social season of London

 The London social season evolved in the 17th and 18th centuries, and in its traditional form it peaked in the 19th century.
 In this era the British elite was dominated by families of the nobility and landed gentry, who generally regarded their country house as their main home, but spent several months of the year in the capital to socialise and to engage in politics.
-The most exclusive events were held at the town mansions of leading members of the aristocracy.
+The most exclusive events were held at the townhouses of leading members of the aristocracy.
 Exclusive public venues such as Almack's played a secondary role.
 The Season coincided with the sitting of parliament; it began some time after Christmas and ran until midsummer, roughly late June.
+Some sources say it began at Parliament's Easter session break.

-The social season played a role in the political life of the country: the members of the two Houses of Parliament were almost all participants in the season.
+The social season played a role in the political life of the country: the members of the two Houses of Parliament were almost all participants in the season, as all Peers sitting in the House of Lords were by definition nobility, and many if not most Members of the House of Commons were gentry.
 But the Season also provided an opportunity for the children of marriageable age of the nobility and gentry to be launched into society.
-Debutantes were formally introduced into society by presentation to the monarch at royal court during the Court Drawing Rooms and Queen Charlotte's Ball until the practice was abolished by Queen Elizabeth II in 1958.
+Debutantes were formally introduced into society by presentation to the monarch at royal court during the Court Drawing Rooms and Queen Charlotte's Ball until the practice was abolished by Queen Elizabeth II in 1958 – reportedly at Prince Philip, Duke of Edinburgh's insistence.
 Queen Charlotte's Ball ceased to function in 1976, but has been relaunched since, by former debutante Jennie Hallam-Peel, without the monarch's involvement, and with more limited uptake; debutantes instead curtsy to "Queen Charlotte's Birthday Cake".